sudeeprp/rapa-home/README.md

 Welcome to RaPa Learning.
 Here, everyone has an opportunity to learn by contributing.

-You could extend published code, build guardrails to focus on your intent, or offer epic ideas for implementation.
+Extend published code.
+Build guardrails to focus on your intent.
+Offer epic ideas for implementation.

 ## Discovery as a service